A Unified Generalization Framework for Model Merging: Trade-offs, Non-Linearity, and Scaling Laws: Experiments

 \subsubsection{Impact of Data Ratio \texorpdfstring{($\alpha_i$)}{b-i}}

-\paragraph{Theoretical Prediction.} The effect of the per-task dataset size, $n_i$ (which our data ratio $\alpha_i$ directly controls), is uniquely beneficial and unambiguous according to our theory.
-We refer to our final excess error bound in Theorem~\ref{the:tight upper bound of excess error}, which is composed of a \textit{Model Stability} component and an \textit{Optimization Error} component.
-The dataset size $n_i$ appears exclusively in the denominator of the entire stability term, which is scaled by $\sum_{i=1}^N\lambda_iK_i\left(\frac{\sigma_i^2}{n_i} + \frac{3b_i}{n_i}\zeta_i^2\right)$.
-Consequently, increasing $n_i$ strictly and monotonically tightens this crucial part of the bound.
+\textbf{Quantitative Scaling Law (Strict Monotonicity).} The effect of the per-task dataset size, $n_i$ (controlled by data ratio $\alpha_i$), is unique in our equations.
+The dataset size $n_i$ appears exclusively in the denominator of the entire stability term, $\mathcal{O}(1/n_i)$.
+Unlike $K_i$ or $b_i$, varying $n_i$ introduces no competing effects in the optimization error.
+Consequently, our formula guarantees a "free lunch": increasing $n_i$ strictly and monotonically tightens the excess risk bound.

-\textbf{Setup and Results.} We simulate varying dataset sizes by using a fraction $\alpha_i \in \{0.5, 0.8, 1.0\}$ of the training data for each task.
+\textbf{Setup and Results.} We simulate varying dataset sizes by using a fraction $\alpha_i \in \{0.5, 0.8, 1.0\}$ of the training data.
 As shown in Figure~\ref{fig:main_results_vit}\&\ref{fig:main_results}, the performance of the merged model improves monotonically as the data ratio increases.
-This result aligns with our theory and statistical learning principles, confirming that fine-tuning on more data produces more stable, generalizable, and merge-friendly expert models.
+This result validates our mathematical formulation, confirming that scaling up training data unconditionally suppresses algorithmic sensitivity and yields inherently merge-friendly experts.